metacpan/metacpan-vagrant/README.md

 # Creating and managing virtual development machines for Metacpan

-### Idea:
+## This is under development - not ready yet!

 -  Check out this repo

 		git clone git://github.com/CPAN-API/metacpan-vagrant.git

--  Setup submodules (e.g. our base code), these are cloned from https://github.com/CPAN-API/ as read only, so you will need to add a  writable remote repository if you want to push changes somewhere (more on that later)
+-  Setup repositories

+	Make a 'metacpan' directory at the same level and check out the repositories which will be shared into the virtual machine, below we are cloning the official repositories as read only - you could of course either fork any of these, or just add your own fork as a remote to push to.

+		mkdir metacpan
+		cd metacpan
+		git clone git://github.com/CPAN-API/Metacpan-Puppet.git
-		git submodule init
+		git clone git://github.com/CPAN-API/cpan-api.git
-		git submodule update
+		git clone git://github.com/CPAN-API/metacpan-web.git

-	You get 3 repos:
-	- puppet (sysadmin/server setup)
-	- api (backend)
+	- What are these repos?
+		- Metacpan-Puppet is the sysadmin/server setup
+		- cpan-api is the backend that talks to the elasticsearch
-	- web (front end)
+		- metacpan-web - is the web front end

 - Install [Vagrant](http://downloads.vagrantup.com/)